Sebastian-Fitzner/mangony/README.md

 So why not just combine a server for development purpose with a static site generator?

+Special thanks goes to [Henri Podolski](https://github.com/HenriPodolski/) for the idea and discussion.

 **Assemble?**

 For 2 1/2 years I am working with Assemble.
 It is a great tool and I like it a lot.